danodemo/riskinator/README.md

 4.) install rails: `gem install rails`

-5.) `bundle install` to be sure all dependencies are installed
+5.)
+Clone the repo into a project director, navigate to it, and run `bundle install` to be sure all dependencies are installed (you might not need to do this...)

 6.)
-If bundle completes successfully you can run `rails s`
+If bundle completes successfully you can run `rails s` to start the server

 7.)
 Once it's running, hit it with a POST request like it says below

 8.)
 Marvel at the wonders of *Ruby on Rails*

+**NOTE: You MIGHT need to run `rake db:migrate` if you get an error about it not finding a schema file, or an error related to a db not existing...I moved a little too fast and forgot the order of operations here**
 ---

 ## HOW DO RISK ASSESSMENT?!